plotly/rasterly/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/rasterly)](https://cran.r-project.org/web/packages/rasterly/index.html)
 [![](https://cranlogs.r-pkg.org/badges/rasterly)](https://cran.r-project.org/package=rasterly)

-Easily and rapidly generate raster data in R, even for very large datasets, with an aesthetics-based mapping syntax that should be familiar to users of the `ggplot2` package.
+Easily and rapidly generate raster data in R, even for larger volumes of data, with an aesthetics-based mapping syntax that should be familiar to users of the `ggplot2` package.

 While `rasterly` does not attempt to reproduce the full functionality of the Datashader graphics pipeline system for Python, the `rasterly` API has several core elements in common with that software package.
 Combined with Plotly.js and the `plotly` package, `rasterly` enables analysts to generate interactive figures which are responsive enough to embed into web applications.

-## Importing large datasets for use with rasterly
+## Importing datasets for use with rasterly

-There are several ways to import very large datasets into R for use with `rasterly`; one option is the `data.table` package (https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).
+There are several ways to import large datasets into R for use with `rasterly`; one option is the `data.table` package (https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).

 * csv file:
 ```